vandaadams/ht-checkout-challenge/README.md

 ## Reflection

-Overall I had fun and learnt a lot during this challange.
+Overall I had fun and learnt a lot during this challenge.
 This was the first time I used a fake api, and I found it challenging to set it up.
 If I were to continue, I would create a router with custom error messages.
 I would also add the email confirmation function, and do more work on the front end.

 ## Design